shahsdharmil/Mini-projects-for-HTML-CSS-JS/README.md

 5. Blurry Loading - Slowly load a picture from blur to clear.
 6. Scroll Animation - Displaying dynamic content on scrolling.
 7. Split Landing Page - Splitted web page for 2 products.
-8. Sound Board - Play different sounds on clicking a button
+8. Sound Board - Play different sounds on clicking a button.